Rev BISANZE Pierre Claver

 Monitoring

-Monitoring is carried out by BNEP staff.
-BNEP aims to ensure that trained teachers are visited in their classrooms.
+• Monitoring is done by BNEP staff.
+BNEP aims to have trained teachers visited in their classrooms.

 The assessment